ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 - **DR Rehearsal**: If the shared processor pool is configured for the target site, the rehearsal VM is created using resources from the target shared processor pool.
 The rehearsal VM also respects the target system type defined by the user.

-### List shared processor pools for Public and Private Plan
+### List shared processor pools for Public and Private cloud
 {: #li-sh-pro-po}

 To list all shared processor pools created under your account, run the following command: